:quality(82))

 Requires API knowledge and data transformation skills

-Designed for enterprise scale, not suited to simple use cases
+Priced and designed for enterprise scale, not suited to smaller use cases

 n8n

-n8n is open-source and self-hosted, with 300+ community-maintained nodes and a visual node-based builder.
-Organizations can choose between self-hosting or using the managed cloud option.
+n8n is open-source and self-hostable, with 300+ community-maintained nodes and a visual node-based builder.
+Organizations can choose between self-hosting for full control or using the managed cloud option.
 The code node allows JavaScript customization when pre-built nodes don't cover specific needs.

 Pros: